lucaslrodri/jupyter-tikz/docs/installation.md

 ![Using Jupyter TikZ with LaTeX syntax highlight](./assets/highlight_cell_tikz.png)

-For more information refer to this <a href="https://discourse.jupyter.org/t/getting-syntax-highlighting-to-work-for-custom-cell-magic/11734/9" target="_blank"> link
+For more information refer to this [link](https://discourse.jupyter.org/t/getting-syntax-highlighting-to-work-for-custom-cell-magic/11734/9).
-</a>.